 Automations to the Rescue: Providing an Exceptional Experience From Inquiries to Clients

-HoneyBook workflows are my favorite thing ever.
-The first time I saw the workflow, I was just like, “Wow, this is magic here.”
+HoneyBook Automations are my favorite thing ever.
+The first time I saw the automated workflow, I was just like, “Wow, this is magic here.”
 I needed that automation piece in my business, especially to help with providing the extensive client experience that I want to provide.
 (I sat down one day and mapped out my entire client experience and it was about 40 steps long!)
 So I set up different workflows that are automated email sequences that begin the moment I receive an inquiry from my contact form.

 - Emails for leads—I follow up twice when an inquiry doesn’t respond before archiving them.

-- Emails for my clients—My client workflow is the longest because it can span out as far as six to 12 months sometimes.
+- Emails for my clients—My client automation is the longest because it can span out as far as six to 12 months sometimes.
 It has steps to onboard (for instance, I have things like: sending a welcome gift, sending my welcome kit, securing a team for installation, creating a style board, etc.), steps to nurture (which is automated to send educational emails), and various steps to plan the event so no detail is overlooked (and also includes things like sending a thank-you gift, asking for a testimonial, and requesting photos after the event).

 - Emails to give myself opportunities for gaining more information